thelatemail/emacs_and_r_quickstart/README.md

 There are shortcuts for executing lines, paragraphs, functions, etc from a script.
 But in the short-term, there is one shortcut to rule them all:
 Highlight the code you want to run and `C-c C-c`

-`C-M-i` will start tab completion, opening a new window listing all possibilities from currently loaded packages.
+`C-M-i` will start tab completion, completing the text if there is only one possibility.
+If there are multiple possibilities, a new window will open listing all your choices from currently loaded packages.

 ## Getting help, aka RTFM